google-research/raksha/rust/tools/authorization-logic/README.md

 [Google Key Management](https://cloud.google.com/security-key-management) or [AWS Key Management Service](https://aws.amazon.com/kms/).

-A predicate key is bound to a principal using the syntax
+A private key is bound to a principal using the syntax

 ```
 BindPrivKey "<principal_name>" full/path/to/priv_key.json